mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/android.md

 ---
-title: "Build the Android App"
+title: "Build the Android mobile app"
-heading: "How to Build a Mattermost Android app"
+heading: "How to build a Mattermost Android mobile app"
 description: "At times, you may want to build your own Mattermost mobile app.
 Learn how you can go about doing it."
 date: 2018-05-20T11:35:32-04:00
 weight: 1